rks101/egnet/README.md

 Notes:-
 * SSL/TLS Certificates are valid for a maximum of 398 days.
 You should take care of the time zone if the issuer is not in the same time zone as the host.
 * Paid TLS certificates do not use better cryptography than free certificates (e.g., Let's Encrypt).
 Paid TLS can give you extended validity on certificates.
-* Subject Alternate Name (SAN) or multi-domain TLS certificates allow additional host names to be protected by the same /single TLS certificate at the time of the creation of the certificate.
+* Subject Alternate Name (SAN) or multi-domain TLS certificates allow additional host names to be protected by the same /single TLS certificate when creating the certificate.
 * Apache allows you to virtually host multiple HTTPS sites with a single public IP address using SAN certificates.
 * Wildcard certificate can protect all sub-domains of the same suffix top-level domain (TLD), e.g., *.mydomain.com - while for *.mydomain.org, you need a separate certificate.
 * SSL is only referred to for historical reasons.
-Most of the SSL/TLS certificates use TLS v1.1 / v1.2 / v1.3 these days.
+Most SSL/TLS certificates currently use TLS v1.2 / v1.3.
 * Web browsers have a hardcoded list of trusted certificate authorities (CA) to check that your certificate is signed by someone it trusts.
 * You can make a "self-signed" TLS certificate.
 Because a trusted certificate authority does not sign that certificate, browsers won't accept it.